emekeevia/RITSAR_updated/README.md

 To get started, first make sure your SciPy and NumPy libraries are up-to-date.
 Before first launch make sure that you change absolute way in demo file.

 Once you've ensured the required libraries are up-to-date, download the zip file and extract it to a directory that from here on will be referred to as \<ritsar_dir\>.
-Open up a command line or terminal and type:
+Open up a command line or terminal and type (**first version** to launch):

 $ cd \<ritsar_dir\>